 Your Child's Health

 Head Start Program emphasizes the importance of early identification of health or mental health needs, which, if undetected or untreated, might cause learning difficulties.
 The program will make every effort to ensure that your child is connected to a doctor or clinic to receive a complete age appropriate health assessment as recommended by his/her physician.
 We call this "medical home."
-Appropriate dental care recommended by the child's regular dentist is called "dental home."
+Appropriate dental care recommended by the child's regular dentist is called "dental home and health insurance coverage.

-In order to comply with licensing and Head Start requirements, all children enrolled in the program must have on file the following:
+In order to comply with community care licensing regulations and Head Start mandates, all children enrolled in the program must have on file the following:

-It is the parents' responsibility to follow up on all health and dental treatment for their children as well as maintain regular scheduled visits.
-If you are in need of health coverage for your child, please contact a Family Advocates/Family Engagement specialists to assist you with finding a medical or dental provider.
+It is the parents/guardians responsibility to follow up on all health and dental treatment for their children as well as maintain regular scheduled visits.
+If you are in need of health insurance coverage for your child or need support with finding a medical or dental provider, please contact a member of the family services staff to assist you.

 Head Start staff will screen children during the school year.
 Parents will be notified when screenings are scheduled and will receive copies of the results.
-Parents will be responsible for the health care of their child and following through with necessary treatment.
 Screenings completed for all newly enrolled children, within 45 days from first day of attendance, include:

 - Vision and Hearing